Order by December 13th to get your order before Christmas! Shop Now

 While your diet is No. 1 when it comes to health promotion, a number of supplements can also help support the health of your gut.

-Some supplements to consider adding to your routine include probiotics (which can benefit nearly everybody), digestive enzymes and collagen protein.
+Some gut supplements to consider adding to your routine include probiotics (which can benefit nearly everybody), digestive enzymes and collagen protein.
 Of course, you should always consult your healthcare professional prior to starting any new dietary or lifestyle program, including supplementation.

 Benefits of these supplements include supporting healthy digestive and immune system function, supporting healthy bowel transit time, and reducing occasional constipation, gas and bloating.

 SBO Probiotics (which contain soil-based organisms) provide beneficial bacteria that populate the digestive tract, helping to support gut health in a variety of ways.
+(Learn about the best time to take probiotics.)

 Managing stress can positively impact your gut and even your gut lining.
 So make sure you keep stress under control.